Support making RiG more international!

 Studying at a UAS

-The UASs are higher education institutions on a par with universities, and like the latter also confer bachelor’s and master’s degrees.
+The UASs in Germany are higher education institutions on a par with universities, and like the latter also confer bachelor’s and master’s degrees.
 Usually, however, UASs do not have the right to award doctoral degrees, though cooperative PhD programmes run jointly with universities have existed for a long time.
 And nowadays some particularly research-oriented UASs also have the right to award doctorates in certain subjects.

 Practice-oriented research

 When they were set up in the late 1960s, universities of applied sciences initially focused on providing practical training to produce qualified skilled professionals; since the mid-1980s, however, application-oriented research and development has also been part of their remit.
-That is why most “Fachhochschulen” now call themselves “Hochschulen für Angewandte Wissenschaften” (HAW, i.e. universities of applied sciences).
+That is why most “Fachhochschulen” now call themselves “Hochschulen für Angewandte Wissenschaften” (HAWs, i.e. universities of applied sciences).

 Regional roots coupled with an international focus